current band and bio photos courtesy of David Cupp

 in East Berlin.
 His bluesy mandolin playing and lead vocals on Hank

-Snow numbers added to the richness of the Gone Tomorrow sound.
+Snow numbers added to the richness of the earliest version of Gone Tomorrow.
 He has

 been known to attempt mandolin levitation with the help of over 200

 audience members!
 Unfortunately on his last attempt he instead levitated himself to Salina, Kansas for several years!
 Oh Auntie Em...
-Thanks to the Wizard of Oz (did he really click his ruby slippers together three times?), he's now back in San Diego as the executive director of the Young Audiences program and playing vintage western swing and country music as a stilt-walking mandolin player.
+Thanks to the Wizard of Oz (did he really click his ruby slippers together three times?), he's now back in San Diego running the Fern Street Circus and playing vintage western swing and country music.

 |